kyma-project/istio/docs/user/troubleshooting/03-05-increase-verbosity-of-ingress-logs.md

 2026-07-01T06:17:13.290068Z	trace	envoy connection external/envoy/source/common/network/connection_impl.cc:517	[Tags: "ConnectionId":"388"] raising connection event 0	thread=20```
 ```

+> ### Note:
-Note that such verbose logs may influence the Ingress performance, so you should switch it back to a lower level after diagnosis is completed.
+> Such verbose logs may influence the Ingress performance, so switch it back to a lower level after diagnosis is completed.
-By default, the Ingress uses a 'warn' level.
+> By default, the Ingress uses a 'warn' level.